New Jersey teacher is suspended after calling George Floyd a ‘criminal’ in virtual class

 Zlotkin said Sunday that he could not comment in detail because of the ongoing investigation but claimed that his comments were taken “out of context.”

-“I am being judged on a snapshot out of a 60-minute class," he said
+“I am being judged on a snapshot out of a 60-minute class,” he said.

-“I tell the students it’s all about facts and I was teaching those facts, I am a science teacher,” he added “My little snapshot that was posted to the world was out of this context.”
+“I tell the students it’s all about facts, and I was teaching those facts.
+I am a science teacher,” he added.
+“My little snapshot that was posted to the world was out of this context.”

 Zlotkin also teaches at Hudson County Community College and has been suspended with pay, according to the New York Times.